awslabs/aws-virtual-application-management/docs/troubleshooting-guide/commonErrors.md

 In order to use Dynamic Catalog the streaming instances are required to be domain joined, which can be set with AdJoined = true in the CloudFormation template.
 If you just want to test the auth piece, create an image builder without Dynamic Catalog.

 **Q: I get this error: "Directory config already exists.
 Provide a unique directory name within an AWS region."
-How to resolve? **
+How to resolve?**

-Solution: Delete existing directory config or
+Delete existing directory config or configure through the CloudFormation template parameters.

-* Template error (AD Connector): Fn::Select cannot select nonexistent value at index 1.....Error while executing command: node ./scripts/environment-deploy.js "$ENV_TYPE"
+**Q: I get this error: "Template error (AD Connector): Fn::Select cannot select nonexistent value at index 1.....Error while executing command: node ./scripts/environment-deploy.js "$ENV_TYPE" ."
+How to resolve?**

-    * Solution: Use 2 IP addresses as parameters to CloudFormation stack under DnsIpAddresses
+Use 2 IP addresses as parameters to CloudFormation stack under DnsIpAddresses.

-* DOMAIN_JOIN_ERROR_NO_SUCH_DOMAIN for imagebuilder instances
+**I get this error: "DOMAIN_JOIN_ERROR_NO_SUCH_DOMAIN for imagebuilder instances."
+How to resolve?

-    * Your AD connector domain controller SG needs to allow inbound from (demo-va-claas-image-builder-ImageBuilderSecurityGroup-####) see pic for example:
+Your AD connector domain controller SG needs to allow inbound from (demo-va-claas-image-builder-ImageBuilderSecurityGroup-####) see pic for example:

-    * [Image: image.png]
+    * [Image: ImageErrorADSecurityGroup.png]

 * CloudFormation Error: “1 validation error detected: Value at 'pipeline.stages.1.member.actions.1.member.configuration' failed to satisfy constraint: Map value must satisfy constraint: [Member must have length less than or equal to 1000, Member must have length greater than or equal to 1] (Service: AWSCodePipeline; Status Code: 400; Error Code: ValidationException; Request ID: 6f64ebef-eac4-43b3-8969-f284019946df; Proxy: null)”
     * Check that all required parameters in CloudFormation stack are filled out